AudioBible/KJV/README.md

 #### [Biblical Flat Earth 24/7 LIVE! ✞ Discussing Creation From The Word of God - Christian Flat Earth](https://www.youtube.com/CelebrateTruth/live)

+# audiobible find let god be true

+    ROMANS 3:4 God forbid: yea, let God be true, but every man a liar; as it is written, That thou mightest be justified in thy sayings, and mightest overcome when thou art judged.

 ## [VIDEOS ON YOUTUBE](VIDEOS.md)

 ## [YOUTUBE CHANNELS](CHANNELS.md)